 Since he was young, Sikelela Dibela has been passionate about contributing to an empowered and integrated community in his hometown, Khayelitsha in Cape Town.

-Two years ago, he was able to bring this ambition to fruition through creating a coffee culture, which served to unite people around their love of coffee.
-Siki started his entrepreneurial journey, when he used the garage in his mother’s house to open his own business, Siki’s Koffee Kafe.
+Two years ago, he was able to bring this ambition to fruition through creating a coffee culture which served to unite people around their love of coffee.
+Siki started his entrepreneurial journey when he used the garage in his mother’s house to open his own business, Siki’s Koffee Kafe.
 Regular readers of Heavy Chef's newsletter may remember our Raw interview with him at his mom's place, earlier this year.

-Siki, who worked in the local hospitality sector for several years used his extensive experience as a coffee barista for Vida to make his own special brand of coffee.
+Siki, who worked in the local hospitality sector for several years used his extensive experience as a coffee barista at Vida to make his own special brand of coffee.
 ‘Siki’s Blend’ is a mix of African beans from Kenya, Ethiopia and Burundi.